 The club again won promotion the following season and enjoyed several years in the top tier before relegation in 2009/0.
 However, the club made another quick return, winning the Division 2 title two years later and scoring the most goals in the GNSL in the process.

 The 1st XI finished 2nd in 2012/3 in the Gloucestershire Northern Senior League and again in 2013/14 securing promotion to the Gloucestershire County League, the highest standard ever reached by the club.
-The season was also capped off when FC Barometrics were defeated 3-1 in the final of the Gloucestershire Senior Amateur Cup at Bishop’s Cleeve’s Kayte Lane ground to win the County Cup for the first time in the history of the club.
+The season was also capped off by winning the Gloucestershire Senior Amateur County Cup for the first time in the history of the club.
 The season also saw a huge step forward for the Women’s team who progressed from the Gloucestershire County League to the South West Women’s Football League.